Jubiko31/Flappy_Bird/README.md

 # Flappy_Bird

-This is the simple Python game used module - PyGame
+This is the simple Python game, used module - PyGame
+> py flappy_bird.py